-A number of key PlayStation 5 games were also released on PlayStation 4.
-Whether you're interested in games like Assassin's Creed Valhalla and Marvel's Spider-Man: Miles Morales that you can upgrade for free or you bought the cross-gen bundles for titles like NBA 2K21 and Call of Duty: Black Ops Cold War, the PS5 does give you the option to choose whether or not you want to play the PS4 and PS5 versions of a game.
+Several key PlayStation 5 games were also released on PlayStation 4.
+Whether you’re interested in games like Assassin’s Creed Valhalla and Marvel’s Spider-Man: Miles Morales that you can upgrade for free, or you bought the cross-gen bundles for titles like NBA 2K21 and Call of Duty: Black Ops Cold War, the PS5 does give you the option to choose whether or not you want to play the PS4 and PS5 versions of a game.

-If you go for the PS4 release, it won't feature all of the next-generation graphical and DualSense enhancements.
-Typically, the PS5 game should install by default, but if you've noticed that you're playing the PS4 port of the game or are installing a cross-gen game through a disc, you'll want to know how to switch between the PS5 and PS4 variation of a game.
+If you go for the PS4 release, it won’t feature all of the next-generation graphical and DualSense enhancements.
+Typically, the PS5 game should install by default.
+But if you notice you’re playing the PS4 port or are installing a cross-gen game through a disc, you’ll want to know how to switch between the PS5 and PS4 variations.

-These are the two methods used for upgrading games as well as how you can tell what version of a game you are playing.
+These are the two methods used for upgrading games and how you can tell what version of a game you are playing.

 Option 1: Insert a PS4 disc for a cross-gen game